-Does the Project require any change, or have any uncertainties related to land tenure arrangements and/or access rights, usage rights or land ownership?
+Does the Project require or cause the physical or economic relocation of peoples (temporary or permanent, full or partial)?
+No Not relevant Not required Principle 4.3 Land Tenure and Other Rights Does the Project require any change, or have any uncertainties related to land tenure arrangements and/or access rights, usage rights or land ownership?
 No Not relevant Not required Principle 4.4 - Indigenous people Are indigenous peoples present in or within the area of influence of the Project and/or is the Project located on land/territory claimed by indigenous peoples?
 No Since this is an Improved cookstove and Solar Lighting system project at household/institution level, there is no risk to land/territory claimed by indigenous people.
 The devices will be distributed to all willing customers within the project boundary.
-Not required Principle 5.
+N/A Principle 5.
 Corruption The Project shall not involve, be complicit in or inadvertently contribute to or reinforce corruption or corrupt Projects No The CME does not promote/ or is complicit in direct or indirect corruption.
+Not required

-Not required Principle 6.1 Labour Rights , • The Project Developer shall ensure that all employment is in compliance with national labour occupational health and safety laws and with the principles and standards No The VPA does not involve any forced labour and the CME/VPA Implementer ensures that all Not required embodied in the ILO fundamental conventions employment is in compliance with local labour regulations and laws.
-Workers shall be able to establish and join labour organisations No The CME puts no constraints / limitation on employees to form a union.
-Not required Working agreements with all individual workers shall be documented and implemented and include: a.
-Working hours (must not exceed 48 hours per week on a regular basis), AND b.
-Duties and tasks, AND c.
-Remuneration (must include provision for payment of overtime), AND d.
-Modalities on health insurance, AND e.
-Modalities on termination of the contract with provision for voluntary resignation by employee, AND f.
-Provision for annual leave of not less than 10 days per year, not including sick and casual leave.
-No The CME's policies and employment contracts are compliant with the requirement Not required 4.
-No child labour is allowed (Exceptions for children working on their families' property requires an Expert Stakeholder opinion) No The CME does not promote / or is complicit in child labour Not required
+Principle 6.1 Labour Rights No The VPA does not involve any forced labour and the CME/VPA Implementer ensures that all employment is in compliance with local labour regulations and laws.
+Not required No The CME puts no constraints / limitation on employees to form a union.
+Not required No The CME's policies and employment contracts are Not required forced labour and the CME/VPA Implementer ensures that all employment is in compliance with local labour regulations and laws.
+The CME puts no constraints / limitation on employees to form a union.
+The CME's policies and employment contracts are